borshchevskiy/file-storage/readme.md

 # File Storage

 Cloud file storage.
-User can upload and store their files.
+Users can upload and store their files.

 ## Component diagram